Tutorials

 from chalk.sql import SnowflakeSource, PostgreSQLSource

-snowflake = SnowflakeSource()
+snowflake = SnowflakeSource(name="postgres")

-postgres = PostgreSQLSource()
+postgres = PostgreSQLSource(name="snowflake")

 Chalk’s preferred way to ingest data from SQL databases is to use SQL file resolvers.
-This allows us to write queries in the same language as our database, and to use the same tooling to test and debug them.

-to the top of the file to tell Chalk how to ingest the data.
+You will also need to add metadata to the top of the file to tell Chalk how to ingest the data.

 and email

-attributes from a PostgreSQL table.
+features of our User feature class from a PostgreSQL table.

 To do this, we can write the following SQL file resolver:

--- resolves: user
+-- resolves: User

 -- source: postgres